dwarvesf/playground/Design/What Screens Want.md

 - Purposes are normative.
 - What we want is what screens need, not the other way around.
 ## Screens as a medium
-- If something can be anything, it usually becomes everything.
+> If something can be anything, it usually becomes everything.
+> -Frank Chimero
 - Screens are containers of aesthetics.
 - Screens are tangible yet atemporal and ahistorical.
 - Screens do not have boundaries.
 We are the boundaries of screens.